Whatever You Call It, AI Search Traffic Engages More Than Any Other Channel

 Why I think this is happening

 Type a query into Google and the engine matches it against the index using keyword signals, link signals, freshness, authority, and a hundred other things.
 What you get back is a ranked list of pages that are probably relevant.
 Then you click and judge for yourself whether the page answers your question.
 Sometimes it does.
-Sometimes it does not.
+Sometimes it doesn't.
 The click comes before the relevance check.

 Ask ChatGPT, Perplexity, Gemini, Copilot, or Claude the same question and the order flips.
 The LLM reads the candidate pages, works out which ones answer the question, and writes an answer that cites them.
 You read the answer first.
 If you then click through to a cited page, you click to verify, to read more, or to do something.
 The relevance check already happened.
 The click is a deliberate next step, not a guess.

-That is the prewarmed effect.
+That's the prewarmed effect.
 AI search visitors arrive past the awareness stage with their basic question already answered.
 They click because they want something specific, and the page they land on is one the LLM has already judged relevant.
 So they engage.
 And whether they engage no longer hangs on how well your keywords match a query, because the LLM was matching intent, not keywords.

-That is also why the variance is so much smaller for AI Search than for Organic Search.
+That's also why the variance is so much smaller for AI Search than for Organic Search.
 Organic Search is a keyword-matching system, and keyword matching is noisy.
 AI search is closer to a relevance-reasoning system, and relevance reasoning is steadier.

 Every major AI engine looks similar